Contributing writers bring unmatched expertise to version 3.0…

 Ross Clites, 4Most Sport Group — Ross operates an outdoor sports facility design company that draws on his playing and coaching experiences and operational knowledge of the game of baseball to skillfully design ballfield facilities that work for both the ballplayers and those that operate and maintain the facility.
 His contributions shine in the surface grade, dugout and warning track portions, as well as others, in our 2020 guide update.
 His graphic depictions of surface grades helps the reader to easily understand the geography of the playing field surface.

 Benji Brye and Elliot Hansen, Beacon Athletics — Within the walls of Beacon we also tapped our top project designers and engineers to give readers some basic knowledge on the verticals of a ballfield.
 The verticals are everything that surrounds the ballfield itself.
 The facility amenity section of the Ballfield Dimension Guide is brand-new.
 In it, Benji and Elliot provide knowledge about backstops, dugouts, batting cages and windscreen to help you make better educated decisions when equipping your own facility.

-Paul Zwaska, Beacon Athletics — I was the former head groundskeeper for the Baltimore Orioles for more than 15 years and bring over two decades of experience providing knowledge and consulting to Beacon Athletics customers and provide innovation to some of our Beacon Built products.
-I authored Groundskeeper University, the first online ballfield maintenance training venue and continues to find innovative ways to help groundskeepers.
+Paul Zwaska, Beacon Athletics — The former head groundskeeper for the Baltimore Orioles for more than 15 years, I add an additional two decades of experience providing knowledge and field consulting to Beacon customers.
+I also provide innovative approaches to some of our Beacon Built products.
+I authored Groundskeeper University, the first online ballfield maintenance training venue, which continues to provide innovative ways to help groundskeepers.

 Get your copy today!